 For persons on the bottom end of the economic ladder, affordable housing is particularly important.
-A recent study by the Hudson Institute and the Wisconsin Housing Partnership6 found that the most important factor for individuals to successfully move from welfare to work was their ability to find decent, stable affordable housing.
+A recent study by the Hudson Institute and the Wisconsin Housing Partnership5 found that the most important factor for individuals to successfully move from welfare to work was their ability to find decent, stable affordable housing.

-A review of housing stock values for the Town of Leon indicated that housing values were on average lower than the state average, but higher than the county in 2000.
-Still many of those units were not affordable for Town residents.
+A review of housing stock values for the Town of Oasis indicated that housing values were on average lower than the state average.
+However, many of those units were not affordable for Town residents.